-10.4.2.3: UNCERTAINTY-ACCEPTING VS. UNCERTAINTY-REJECTING CULTURES
+10.4.2.3: Uncertainty-Accepting vs. Uncertainty-Rejecting Cultures

 When we meet each other for the first time, we often use what we have previously learned to understand our current context.
 We also do this to reduce our uncertainty.
 Some cultures, such as the North American and British generally, are highly tolerant of uncertainty, while others go to great lengths to reduce the element of surprise.
 Cultures in the Arab world, for example, are high in uncertainty avoidance; they tend to be resistant to change and reluctant to take risks.
 Whereas a Canadian business negotiator might enthusiastically agree to try a new procedure, the Egyptian counterpart would likely refuse to get involved until all the details are worked out.

 Charles Berger and Richard Calabrese (1975) developed uncertainty reduction theory to examine this dynamic aspect of communication.
 Their seven axioms of uncertainty are as follows:

 - 1. There is a high level of uncertainty at first contact in any interaction between unknown parties.
 As we get to know one another, our verbal communication increases and our uncertainty begins to decrease. - 2.
 Following verbal communication, nonverbal communication increases, uncertainty continues to decrease, and more nonverbal displays of affiliation, like smiling and nodding one's head to indicate agreement, will start to be expressed. - 3.
 To overcome high levels of uncertainty, we tend to increase our information-seeking behaviour, perhaps asking questions to gain more insight.
 As our understanding increases, uncertainty decreases, as does the information-seeking behaviour. - 4.
 When experiencing high levels of uncertainty, the communication interaction is not as personal or intimate.
 As uncertainty is reduced, intimacy increases. - 5.
-When experiencing high levels of uncertainty, communication will feature more reciprocity (see §10.1.3.1 for more on social mirroring) or displays of respect.
+When experiencing high levels of uncertainty, communication will feature more reciprocity (see \$10,1,3,1 for more on social mirroring) or displays of respect.
 As uncertainty decreases, reciprocity may diminish. - 6.
-Differences between people increase uncertainty, while similarities decrease it. - Higher levels of uncertainty are associated with the diminished likability of the other person, while reductions in uncertainty are associated with liking the other person more. - Return to the §10.4.2: Understanding and Respecting Cultural Differences introduction - Return to the Intercultural Communication Topics menu
+Differences between people increase uncertainty, while similarities decrease it. - 7.
+Higher levels of uncertainty are associated with the diminished likability of the other person, while reductions in uncertainty are associated with liking the other person more. - Return to the §10.4.2: Understanding and Respecting Cultural Differences introduction - Return to the Intercultural Communication Topics menu thing at a time, whereas polychronic time-oriented cultures schedule many things at one time, and time is considered in a more fluid sense.
+In monochronic time, interruptions are to be avoided, and everything has its own specific time.
+Even the multitasker from a monochronic culture will, for example, recognize the value of work first before play or personal time.
+Canada, the United States, Germany, and Switzerland are often renowned for being countries that value a monochronic time orientation.
+Such generalizations break down in specific regions, however, such as indigenous communities or costal island cultures within Canada, which are more likely to be monochronic's opposite.

-10.4.2.4: TIME ORIENTATION
+10.4.2.4: Time Orientation